SohailSayani/test-fabcoin/doc/GPU-Mining.md

 # Why Equihash?

-we have started using Equihash as the proof-of-work for block mining in Fabcoin .
+We use Equihash as the proof-of-work for block mining in Fabcoin .

 Equihash is a Proof-of-Work algorithm devised by Alex Biryukov and Dmitry Khovratovich.
 It is based on a computer science and cryptography concept called the Generalized Birthday Problem.  https://en.wikipedia.org/wiki/Equihash